s-victor/TinyPedal/docs/customization.md

 To remove class, select one or more rows and click `Delete`.

 To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` file.

+## Compounds preset
+**Compounds preset is used for displaying custom tyre compound symbol & heatmap style that matches specific tyre compounds.**

+Compounds preset can be customized by accessing `Tyre compound editor` from `Tools` menu in main window.
+Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

+`compounds.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

+To modify compound setting, open `Tyre compound editor` and edit entries from each rows and columns.
+Each row represents a tyre compound from a specific vehicle class.

+`Compound name` column is full vehicle class name plus full tyre compound name that must match in-game vehicle class and tyre compound name.

+`Symbol` column is alternative symbol character that replaces full tyre compound name for displaying.

+`Heatmap` column is heatmap style name selector.
+Click on heatmap selector to open drop down list and select a heatmap style.

+To add new tyre compound, click `Add` button.
+Note, the editor can auto-detect and fill-in missing tyre compounds found from running vehicles in current active session, existing data will not be changed.

+To sort tyre compound name in orders, click `Sort` button.

+To remove tyre compound, select one or more rows and click `Delete`.

+To batch replace name, click `Replace` button.

+To reset all tyre compounds setting to default, click `Reset` button; or manually delete `compounds.json` file.

 ## Heatmap preset